bxlab/metaWRAP/README.md

 Institution: Johns Hopkins, [Department of Cell, Molecular, Developmental Biology, and Biophysics](http://cmdb.jhu.edu/)

 All feedback is welcome!
 For errors and bugs, please open a new Issue thread on this github page, and I will try to get things patched as quickly as possible.
-Please include the **full** output (stdout and stderr) from metaWRAP, and the version of you are using (run `metawrap -v`), For general questions, suggestions and other feedback, you can contact me at guritsk1@jhu.edu.
+Please include the **full** output (stdout and stderr) from metaWRAP, and the version of you are using (run `metawrap -v`), For general feedback you can contact me at guritsk1@jhu.edu, however please do not email me with error/bug reports.